straider/challenges/LearningPath/2017/EnterpriseContainerisation/OpenShift/Sample Applications/SpringBootHelloWorld/README.md

 ## ToDos

+- Add "environment" configuration properties, to be used before executing a deployment;
 - Add Gradle build files;
 - Add Swagger UI;
 - Use Docker Plugins to create the Docker Image using the Dockerfile;
-- Launch it in a Docker container.
+- Launch it in a Docker container;
+- Add OpenShift health checks?

 ## Challenges